Taking MYQORZO

 INDICATION AND USAGE

-MYQORZO is a prescription medicine used to treat adults with symptomatic obstructive cardiomyopathy (oHCM) to improve functional capacity and symptoms.
+MYQORZO is a prescription medicine used to treat adults with symptomatic obstructive hypertrophic cardiomyopathy (oHCM) to improve functional capacity and symptoms.

 It is not known if MYQORZO is safe and effective in children.